AthulPM97/AthulPM97/README.md

 Here are some ideas to get you started:
 -->

-- 🌱 I’m currently learning component testing with Jest
+- 🌱 I’m currently learning web scraping with cheerio
 - 👯 I’m looking to collaborate on styling with css/bootstrap
 - 📫 Reach me at 97athulpm@gmail.com